microchip-pic-avr-examples/pic16f13145-cnano-manchester-decoder-mplab-mcc/README.md

 <br><img src="images/clb_decoder_circuit.PNG" width="1000">

-The decoder concept is using the transition that occurs in the middle of each bit (clock edges).
-This implementation assumes that first transition following an idle period is a clock edge, and not a data edge.
-The easiest way to ensure this is to use the start and stop bytes from the encoded data frames.
+The current implementation uses the transitions that occur is the middle of each Manchester-encoded data bit (clock edges) to decode the incomming data stream.
+For correct decoder synchronization, the first edge after an idle period must be a clock edge.
+This is ensured by the usage of start and stop bytes in the data frames (software protocol).

-The encoded data is received through a single data wire on the RA2 pin.
-A falling edge (logic '0') will reset a flip-flop, while a rising edge (logic '1') will set the same flip-flop.
-A timer peripheral (TMR0) is used to invalidate any edge that appears in a period smaller than 3/4 of the bitrate period.
-The bitrate of the decoder is configurable by modifying the period of the validation timer.
+The encoded data is received through a wire on the RA2 pin.
+The rising and falling edges of the incoming signal are detected using CLB edge detectors.
+The detected edges, combined through an OR gate, are used to reset a D flip-flop that creates a validation time slot together with a timer peripheral (TMR0).
+The TMR0 overflow, configured to 3/4 of the Manchester bitrate, sets the flip-flop used for time slot validation.
+By using this validation mechanism, only the clock edges are enabled to generate the decoded data stream (SDO_SPI signal on PPS_OUT1) through two AND gates, as below:
+- any edge that appears before 3/4 of the bit period is ignored
+- a falling edge that appears after 3/4 of the bit period will reset the output flip-flop (logic `0`)
+- a rising edge that appears after 3/4 of the bit period will set the output flip-flop (logic `1`)

 The decoded data stream is sent via the SPI interface to an SPI Client (MSSP1 in this example).
 The SPI data is the output of the flip-flop, while the validation window is used as the SPI clock.
 The decoded data is further transmitted via the serial communication (UART).

+Note: The TMR0 overflow is proportional with the Manchester-encoded bitrate.
+To change the bitrate only the value of the `MANCHESTER_BAUD_RATE` macro must be updated, as for example:

+`#define MANCHESTER_BAUD_RATE 625000`

 ## Setup